 What Data is Included

-This data feed provides corporate action dates for 6,000+ US companies with 25+- data points depending on the company.
+This data feed provides corporate action dates for 6,000+ US companies with approximately 25 data points, depending on the company.

 - Dividend pay dates, ex-dates, currency, amount, frequency